 Visualization: Combine the map visualization with additional graphs to showcase the effects of lockdown measures.

-Conclusion:
+Summary:

-By conducting this project, we anticipate gaining valuable insights into the correlations between COVID-19 and various factors.
-The visualizations will help us present the findings in an intuitive and interactive manner, which will allow us to better understand the impact of factors such as vaccination, tourism, population density, and lockdown measures on the spread and outcomes of COVID-19.
+By conducting this project, we anticipate to gain valuable insights into the correlations between COVID-19 and various regional factors, including vaccination rates, tourism, population density, and lockdown measures.
+The visualizations will help us present the findings in an intuitive and interactive manner, which will allow us to interpret and demonstrate the relationship and potential effect of these factors on the spread and outcomes of COVID-19.